britter/website/src/content/blog/2025-02-10-gradle-dependency-verification.md

 While this may sound like using Renovate requires the use of dependency verification, it really only made us aware of how little we had paid attention before when updating dependencies manually.
 So to make it clear: Dependency verification is not a prerequisite for enabling automatic dependency updates.
 You should always be paying attention when updating dependencies.
-Dependency update automation just multiplies the risks, because dependency updates happen much more timely and ferquently without human supervision.
+Dependency update automation just multiplies the risks, because dependency updates happen much more timely and frequently without human supervision.

 By enabling dependency verification, we added a safeguard to ensure that updates are still signed by trusted authors.
 This provides peace of mind, knowing that even if a dependency is compromised, the absence of valid PGP signatures will cause the build to fail, prompting a deeper investigation.